richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 # Data Explorer Delta

-...using DevOps Pipeline
+...using Azure DevOps

-## Prerequisites
+## Resource Requirements

-### Azure

-- Data Explorer Clusters: Create two clusters—one for development (prefixdec-dev.westus.kusto.windows.net) and one for production (prefixdec-prd.westus.kusto.windows.net)—in a new resource group
-- Databases: Create a database (e.g., rc05dataexplorerdatabase) in each cluster
-- Key Vault: Create a Key Vault (prefixkv) to store required secrets (AZURE-TENANT-ID, AZURE-SUBSCRIPTION-ID, AZURE-CLIENT-ID, AZURE-CLIENT-SECRET)

-### Local or Virtual Machine
+### On-Prem Machine

-These must be installed in order:
+Prepare an on-prem machine (local or virtual) and install the following items in order:

 1. [PowerShell](https://richchapler.github.io/AzureSolutionsDocumentation/artifacts/PowerShell.html) - Required for executing scripts and ensuring compatibility with Azure CLI
 2. **Azure CLI** - Ensures availability for pipeline authentication and command execution